GESS-research-group/pyshbundle/paper.md

 # Summary

-`GRACE` or the Gravity Recovery and Climate Experiment, is a gravimetric satellite mission that can detect the mass changes near the surface of the Earth.
+`GRACE` (Gravity Recovery and Climate Experiment), is a gravimetric satellite mission that can detect the mass changes near the surface of the Earth.
 Since mass redistribution at shorter temporal scales is dominated by hydrology, GRACE satellite mission has been instrumental in mapping the terrestrial water storage anomalies (`TWSA`).
 The data from the satellite system has been used for various hydrological studies related to groundwater depletion, floods, droughts, etc. GRACE satellite products are typically released at various levels of complexity, often referred to as processing levels.
 Level 2 is the spherical harmonic coefficients that are processed to obtain gridded mass change estimates.
 Processing choices have an impact on the final gridded output.
 Therefore, an open-source GRACE level 2 processing toolbox is of high value to the user community as it will provide them more control over processing choices.
 In this contribution, we provide a python module, called PySHbundle, that converts GRACE level 2 (`L2`) Spherical Harmonics data products into Level 3 (`L3`) `TWSA` products.
 In addition, a GRACE data-driven correction algorithm, firstly coded in Matlab, has also been translated into Python.
 With this contribution, we hope to enable further work on GRACE data analytics using the Python programming language.

 # Introduction

 GRACE stands for the Gravity Recovery and Climate Experiment, a joint satellite mission by NASA, the National Aeronautics and Space Administration and DLR, the German Aerospace Centre.
 Some details of the GRACE mission is provided in Table 1.
 GRACE has a successor, GRACE-FO, which was successfully launched on 22 May 2018.

 GRACE consists of two identical satellites orbiting around the Earth on the same orbital path.
 The monitoring of the intersatellite distance between the two satellites is measured using microwave ranging system that gives an accuracy in the range of micrometers `(Wahr & Molenaar, 1998)`.
 When the satellite system comes across a mass anomaly, each satellite accelerates or decelerates with a phase lag and the intersatellite distance changes.
 This change in intersatellite distance is processed to obtain the magnitude of the mass anamoly.
-When it comes to the continental land surface, the hydrological processes are the major driver of the at monthly to decadal scales.
+When it comes to the continental land surface, the hydrological processes are the major driver of the variation in mass anomaly at monthly to decadal scales.
 However various other signals such as oceanic and atmospheric variations, systemic correlated errors, etc. are also part of the obtained GRACE signals.
 These unwanted signals are modelled and removed at level 1 processing.
 Noise is still present at level 2 and it requires filtering `(Wahr & Molenaar, 1998; Vishwakarma et. al., 2016)`.
 The choice of post-processing steps also introduce some errors as well as deteriorate the qualtiy of the hydrological products `(Humphrey et al., 2023; Vishwakarma (2020))`.
 The estimated hydrological signal is called the  `total water storage anomaly` (`TWSA`). `TWSA` is the change in the sum of water components over a vertical extension of the grid area through the earth.
 Conventionally, it is represented in terms of the `equivalent water height` (`m`). <br>

 <i>Table 1: Summary of GRACE satellite mission</i>